Maryland public universities will mandate coronavirus vaccines. Other campuses aren’t so sure.

 What they don’t want, McDonough said, is to get bogged down in a debate that hinders vaccinations.
 By pressing for a requirement in some places that would be skeptical of such a move, college leaders might perceive that they’re fighting what McDonough called “the wrong war.”

-Whatever the means, McDonough said, the goal is promoting public health.
-“It’s about comfort, confidence and as many shots in arms as possible,” he said.
+Whatever the means, McDonough said, the goal is promoting public health: “It’s about comfort, confidence and as many shots in arms as possible.”